Key Issues for the California Cannabis Industry

 To read our more in-depth alert about the passage of Proposition 64 and what it means for employers in California, please click here.

 Arent Fox will continue to monitor the developments in the California cannabis industry.
-If you have any questions about the subject matter, please contact JD Harriman, Thomas Jeffry, Kirsten Hart, Tricia Lee, John Malone, Frank Petrilli, or Sonja Nesbit.
+If you have any questions about the subject matter, please contact Thomas Jeffry, Kirsten Hart, Tricia Lee, John Malone, Frank Petrilli, or Sonja Nesbit.